-Attractions include a 10 acre corn maze, gem mining, a jump pad, farm animals, hay rides, a pumpkin patch, barrel train, play barn, farm tower fort, tire mountain, and campfires.
+Attractions include a 10 acre corn maze, gem mining, a jump pad, farm animals, hay rides, a pumpkin patch, barrel train, play barn, farm tower fort, tire mountain, campfires, and more.

-Admission is $18 per person for a Farm Pass, which includes most of the activities offered on the farm.
+Admission is $18 per person ages 3 and up for a Farm Pass, which includes most of the activities offered on the farm.
+Ages 2 and under are free with a paying adult.
 Each person with a paying pass will receive a free pumpkin.

 Additional options such as animal feed for the petting zoo, pick-a-pumpkin, and snacks and drinks are available for small additional fees.